OpenFn/docs/docs/tutorials/http-to-googlesheets.md

 - Input - `Final output of Fetch Users`

-If you have already ran the `Fetch Users` step, you will have initial input to test `Sync Users` step.
-Select the input from the input panel and click `Create New Work Order` to run this step.
+If you have already ran the `Fetch Users` Step, you will have initial input to test `Sync Users` Step.
+Select the input from the input panel and click `Create New Work Order` to run this Step.

-## Time to test!
+## 4. Time to test!

 1. Select and open inspector for `Fetch Users` step
 2. Create a new empty input `{}`